ferreira-tb/vndb/docs/guide/introduction.md

 ### Prerequisites

-VNDB Query can be used in any javascript environment, such as browsers and [Node.js](https://nodejs.org/), as long as it supports [private class features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields#browser_compatibility) and [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility).
+VNDB Query can be used in any javascript environment, such as browsers and [Node.js](https://nodejs.org/), as long as it supports [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#browser_compatibility).

 ## Usage